EventStore/documentation/docs/cloud/automation/pulumi.md

 The following configuration points are available for the `eventstorecloud` provider:

-- `eventstorecloud:organizationId` - the organization ID for an existing organization in Event Store Cloud
+- `eventstorecloud:organizationId` - the organization ID for an existing organization in Kurrent Cloud
-- `eventstorecloud:token` - a valid refresh token for an Event Store Cloud account with admin access to the organization
+- `eventstorecloud:token` - a valid refresh token for an Kurrent Cloud account with admin access to the organization

 ### Node.js (Java/TypeScript)